Research

 Social Segregation, Inter-Group Contact and Discriminatory Policing (with Andrew T. Little).
 Forthcoming.
 Political Science Research and Methods. [ungated preprint]

 Trading Diversity?
 Judicial Diversity and Case Outcomes in Federal Courts (with Ryan Copus and Paige Pellaton).
-Forthcoming.
-American Political Science Review. [ungated preprint]
+2025.
+American Political Science Review 119(2), pp. 832-846. [ungated preprint]

 The Public Meeting Paradox: How NIMBY-Dominated Public Meetings Can Enable New Housing (with Allison K. Cuttner and B. Pablo Montagnes).
 2024.
 Journal of Political Institutions and Political Economy 5(1), pp. 1-28. [ungated preprint]